ratnathegod/Wind-Tunnel-Lift-Data-Analysis/README.md

-# Differential-Equation-Integration-Comparison
+# Wind-Tunnel-Lift-Data-Analysis
-Solves ODEs in MATLAB using Euler and RK4 integration, compares them with accurate solutions, and analyzes RMSEs for different step sizes.
+Processes wind tunnel data, calculates lift with error propagation, and compares general method and Monte Carlo results for uncertainty analysis.

 ---

 # Overview
-This repository contains MATLAB scripts for comparing **Euler** and **Runge-Kutta 4th Order (RK4)** methods for solving ordinary differential equations.
-The project checks both methods against an exact solution and high-accuracy reference data, calculates RMSEs, and visualizes the results.
+This repository contains MATLAB scripts for analyzing wind tunnel lift data.
+The project processes raw lift measurements, removes startup and invalid data, computes lift using two approaches — a general analytical method with error propagation and a Monte Carlo simulation — and compares the results with clear visualizations.

 ---

 # What’s Included
-- **AccurateDataSP25.mat** — Reference solution data for Problem 1.
+- **WT_Lift_Data.xlsx** — Raw wind tunnel lift measurements for three groups.
-- **MATLAB Script** — Implements Euler and RK4 integration, compares numerical and exact solutions, computes RMSEs, and generates plots.
+- **MATLAB Script** — Cleans data, computes weighted averages, calculates lift using both methods, runs the Monte Carlo simulation, and generates comparison plots.
-- **Functions** — Built-in Euler and RK4 integration functions.
+- **Flowchart** — Visualizes the full workflow: from data cleaning to final result saving.
-- **answers structure** — Stores final computed values and RMSEs.
+- **answers.mat** — Output file storing all final lift values and uncertainty estimates.

 ---

 # Core Steps
-**Euler Integration**
-- Define ODE: dy/dx = -exp(-x²), y(0) = 1, from x = 0 to 2
-- Integrate using Euler’s method with dx = 0.1
-- Load accurate reference data
+**Load & Clean Data**
+- Read `WT_Lift_Data.xlsx`
+- Remove rows with NaNs and filter out startup regions below a lift threshold
-- Interpolate accurate data to match Euler grid
+- Plot raw vs. cleaned data to verify
-- Calculate RMSE vs reference
-- Plot Euler vs Accurate

-**Euler vs RK4 Integration**
-- Define ODE: dy/dx = y * sin²(x), y(0) = π, from x = 0 to 3π
-- Compute exact solution
-- Integrate using Euler and RK4 for various step sizes (dx = π to π/16)
+**Compute Weighted Average**
-- Calculate RMSEs for each method and step size
+- Calculate means and standard deviations for each group
+- Compute the weighted average lift and its uncertainty
+- Plot lift profiles with weighted mean and ±1σ bands

+**General Method Calculation**
+- Use air density, free-stream velocity, angle of attack, and wing area
+- Apply lift equations with uncertainty propagation
-- Plot Euler, RK4, and exact solution for each dx
+- Plot contributions of each source of error

+**Monte Carlo Simulation**
+- Randomly sample input parameters within their uncertainty ranges
+- Calculate lift for 10,000 samples
+- Plot histogram of simulated lift results with mean ±1σ

+**Compare Methods**
+- Plot PDFs of Monte Carlo and General Method results side by side
+- Create error bar plots to compare group means, weighted average, general method, and Monte Carlo lift estimates

 ---

 # Save Results
-- All final values and RMSEs are saved to an `answers` structure for easy reporting.
+- All final lift values, uncertainties, and figures are saved to `answers.mat` for easy reuse and reporting.

 ---

 # Key Features
-- Demonstrates step-by-step numerical integration
-- Compares results with exact and reference solutions
+- Automatically cleans noisy wind tunnel data
-- Calculates RMSEs for method accuracy
+- Calculates lift analytically and statistically
-- Visualizes how integration accuracy improves with smaller steps
+- Visualizes uncertainty clearly with multiple plots
+- Compares multiple methods for validation
-- Includes clear plots for method comparison
+- Saves all results for reproducibility

 ---

 # How to Run
 - Clone this repository.
-- Place `AccurateDataSP25.mat` in the project folder.
+- Place `WT_Lift_Data.xlsx` in the project folder.
 - Open MATLAB and run the main script.
-- Review generated plots and check the `answers` structure for RMSEs and final results.
+- Review the generated plots and check `answers.mat` for all final lift results and uncertainty values.